Jean-Joooo/Distance-Converter-JS-Coursera-UCD/README.md

 Coursera UC Davis JavaScript Practice Exercise: Distance Converter -----> https://jean-joooo.github.io/AdvancedConverter-JS-Coursera-UCD/

-In this JavaScript practice exercise, I engaged in creating a Distance Converter that seamlessly converts between miles and kilometers.
+In this JavaScript practice exercise, I involved myself in the creation of a Distance Converter that seamlessly converts between miles and kilometers.
 The task involved implementing a user-friendly interface allowing users to input distances in either miles or kilometers and instantly obtain the converted result.

 Key Objectives
 - Develop a Distance Converter with a clean and intuitive user interface.